romanowski/blog/toolfriendly-lambdas.md

 -call of map function
 -invoking our lambda for each element

 A lot for one line.
-That is why breapoint it hit multiple times.
+That is why breakpoint it hit multiple times.
 We cannot blame tooling for this.

 ## Solution